 In December 2009 Mary Andrews College moved again.
 This latest move from Stanmore to St Andrew’s House in Sydney Square now sees the College well located in modern premises for our main teaching centre, library and staff offices.

-Mary Andrews College is unique as the only Bible college in Australia exclusively serving and equipping women to serve Christ, a mission begun in 1891.
+Mary Andrews College is unique as the only Bible college in Australia founded to equip women for ministry, a mission begun in 1891.